Julian-Ockelmann/Julian-Ockelmann/README.md

   height="190"
 />

-I’m a PhD student in Cognitive Neuroscience at the University of Zurich.
+- I’m a PhD student in Cognitive Neuroscience at the University of Zurich.
-I aim to provide open-access tools for behavioural and neuroscientific research.
-My code looks laughable, but it usually works.
+- I do research on neural signatures of how cognition and sensory processing interact with one another.

 - 📚 M.Sc.
 Psychology
 - 🧠 Cognitive Neuroscience
 - ⭐ Art, Photography, Literature
-- ⌨ Always happy to collaborate
+- ⌨ Always down for shenanigans

 <br clear="both" />